 - 1. Melde's experiment: To determine the frequency of a vibrating bar or turning fork using Melde's arrangement. - 2.
 Torsional pendulum: To determine the rigidity modulus of the material of the given wire using torsional pendulum. - 3.
 Newton's rings: To determine the radius of curvature of the lens by forming Newton's rings. - 4.
-Diffraction grating: To determine the number of lines per inch of the grating. - 5.
+Diffraction grating: To determine the wavelength of Mercury Vapour lamp using diffraction grating spectrometer. - 5.
 Dispersive power: To determine the dispersive power of prism by using spectrometer. - 6.
 Coupled Oscillator: To determine the spring constant by single coupled oscillator. - 7.
 LCR Circuit: To determine the Quality factor of LCR Circuit. - 8.
 Optical fibre: To determine the Numerical aperture of a given fibre and bending losses of Optical fibres. - 9.
 Diffraction grating: Determination of wavelength of a source (LASER). - 10.
 Stewart Gee's experiment: Determination of magnetic field along the axis of a current carrying coil. - 11.
 R-C Circuit: To determine the time constant of R-C circuit. - 12.
 Diffraction grating: To determine the number of lines per inch of the grating element.